Franklin Center (Chicago): Awards

-Position in Chicago's skyline
+Position in Chicago's skyline (2006)

 The Center is the 6th tallest completed building in Chicago, trailing the Willis Tower, Aon Center, John Hancock Center, and Trump International Hotel and Tower (Chicago) in height.
+(The latter is not pictured below, as it was constructed after the image was produced.)

-The building's official height measurement increased to from 886 ft to 1007 ft when the Council on Tall Buildings and Urban Habitat changed measurement conventions to include ornamental spires during the Willis Tower - Petronas Tower height controversy.
+The Center's official height measurement increased to from 886 ft to 1007 ft when the Council on Tall Buildings and Urban Habitat changed measurement conventions to include ornamental spires during the Willis Tower–Petronas Tower height controversy.